CoinTK/CoinTK/README.md

 * `cointk/` contains most of the algorithmic work

   * `strategies/` contains different buying/selling strategies, which is just a decision framework based on the given state of price/quantity and past histories

-* `prescient` contains strategies that have access to perfect information, i.e. all historical and future data.
+    * `prescient/` contains strategies that have access to perfect information, i.e. all historical and future data.
 These are only useful for a Machine Learning extension we will build in the future, which we hope to train to model such a prescient strategy *without* having perfect informaiton.

-* `backtests/` tests strategies running on historical data, so you can evaluate performance had you ran this strategy since the beginning
+* `example_backtests/` tests our sample strategies running on historical data, so you can evaluate performance had you ran this strategy since the beginning

 * `plots/` contain plots generated locally by `plotly` -- such as when you run [backtest.py](cointk/backtest.py).